j-sieben/PIT/README.md

 You may have as many toggle parameters as you like.
 Plus, PIT offers a set of methods in the `pit_admin` package to create toggles for your code to avoid having to manually format the parameters accordingly.

+### Collect messages and exceptions and handle them in bulk

+Often, UI forms require you to validate the user's input.
+Those validation methods are placed in a package, probably as part of a transaction API, near the tables.
+If you validate your code, those methods typically stop validating upon the first exception that occurs.
+To the end user, this is very unfriendly, you want to see all validation issues there are.
+To avoid this, you only had the chance to either recode all validation methods in package which are closer to the UI and implement your own way of validating all aspects and collect the exceptions or to break up to validation logic into many trivial methods which only implement the validation of one aspect at a time and construct something around it that collects the upcoming validation issues.

+A similar example would be that you test password complexity.
+Say, you need at least sic digits and you require the password to contain at least on special sign.
+If you validate the password, it is not helpful to state that the password must be at least 6 characters and, after the user has fixed this, moan about a missing special character.

+Both scenarios can now be solved by using `PIT` in collect mode.
+To set this mode, you simply call `PIT.start_message_collection` prior to calling the validation logic.
+Any PIT message that is raised during the processing of the validation code, fi. by using the `PIT.assert...` methods, are not raised immediately but stored in an internal collection within `PIT`.

+You stop this mode by calling `PIT.stop_message_collection`. `PIT` now examines the list of collected messages, looking for a message with severity `FATAL` or `ERROR`, whatever is worse.
+Based on the worst severity, `PIT` now throws an exception called `PIT_BULK_FATAL` or `PIT_BULK_ERROR` respectively.
+If you catch those, you get access to the collected messages using `PIT.get_message_collection` and can now iterate through all messages collected and present them to the end user.

+Of course you can omit the call to `PIT.stop_message_collection` and directly work with the collected messages.
+If you do so, `PIT` automatically switches off collection mode. `PIT.get_message_collection` will include all collected messages of all severities you have parameterized to fire, so calling this method will even be useful if no exception was raised after stopping collect mode.

 ### Output modules
 Another aspect of flexibility is the possibility to easily extend or change output modules.
 This is accomplished by object oriented programming.
 PIT uses an object called `PIT_MODULE` as an abstract class for all output modules.
 If you install a new output module by inheriting from `PIT_MODULE` (`create type PIT_CONSOLE under PIT_MODULE ...`) this new module gets known to PIT and may be used immediately without having to change PIT itself.
 A big advantage of this approach is that `PIT_MODULE` implements all necessary functionality as stubs.
 Because of this you only need to implement the behaviour you require for your new output module and leave all other modules.
 Say you plan to create a `PIT_MAIL` output module.
 It wouldn't make sense to implement a `purge` method as a sent mail cannot be purged.
 So if you don't need it, you don't implement it.